Is Lion's Mane Mushroom Psychoactive?

 It is also believed that lion's mane could strengthen the immune system and promote healthy digestion.

 Mycelium is the vegetative part of fungi.
 It is a set of multicellular filaments called hyphae that form a root-like structure.
 Fungal colonies composed of mycelium can grow in and on soil and some other substrates.

 Mycelium can provide different benefits depending on the type of mushroom it is from.
 This is because, in essence, the mycelium of every kind of mushroom is still part of the same mushroom itself.

 So, the mycelium of the lion's mane would have virtually the same qualities and would provide the same benefits that the reproductive structure of the fungus can provide, which is the part that we are most familiar with.

 With that said, we do have that lion's mane mycelium could provide benefits such as:

-- Protect the brain from dementia
+- Protect the brain

 - Promote the recovery of wounds of the nervous system

 - Relieve symptoms of moderate depression and anxiety

 - Protects the digestive tract